airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 * `_airbyte_emitted_at`: a timestamp representing when the event was pulled from the data source.
 The column type in Snowflake is `TIMESTAMP WITH TIME ZONE`.
 * `_airbyte_data`: a json blob representing with the event data.
 The column type in Snowflake is `VARIANT`.

 Note that Airbyte will create **permanent** tables.
-If you prefer to create transient tables (see [Snowflake docs](https://docs.snowflake.com/en/user-guide/tables-temp-transient.html) for a comparison), you may want to create a dedicated transient database for Airbyte (`CREATE TRANSIENT DATABASE airbyte_database`).
+If you prefer to create transient tables (see [Snowflake docs](https://docs.snowflake.com/en/user-guide/tables-temp-transient.html) for a comparison), you will want to create a dedicated transient database for Airbyte (`CREATE TRANSIENT DATABASE airbyte_database`).

 #### Features